ibm-cloud-architecture/refarch-jee/phases/phase2.md

 ## Hybrid Integration

-We are moving our compute-based traditional WAS resources to the cloud but we still need them to connect to our on-premise resources so that they can access application data and security registries.
+We are moving our compute-based traditional WAS resources to the cloud but we still need them to securely connect to our on-premise resources so that they can access application data and security registries for authentication and authorization purposes.

 To securely connect cloud applications to on-premises or cloud-based remote locations, you can use a VPN tunnel such as the Bluemix Secure Gateway or SoftLayer Gateway as a Service.

 For more information about the Bluemix Secure Gateway, see